jariou/omdk/docs/building-and-running-models.rst

     ./generate_losses.py -o /path/to/oasis/files
                          -j /path/to/analysis/settings/json/file
                          -m /path/to/model/data
-                         -r /path/to/model/run/directory
+                         [-r /path/to/model/run/directory]
                          [-s <ktools script name (without file extension)>] [-n <number of ktools calculation processes to use>] [--execute | --no-execute]

 When calling the script this way paths can be given relative to the script, in particular, file paths should include the filename and extension.
-The ktools script name should not contain any filetype extension, and the model run directory can be placed anywhere in the parent folder common to ``omdk`` and the model keys server repository.
+The path to the model run directory is optional - by default the script will create a timestamped folder in ``omdk/runs`` with the prefix ``ProgOasis``.
+The ktools script name and number of calculation processes are optional - by default the script will create a ktools script named ``run_tools.sh`` and set the number of calculation processes to 2.
+By default executing ``generate_losses.py`` will automatically execute the ktools losses script it generates.
+If you don't want this provide the (optional) ``--no-execute`` argument.
+The default here is automatic execution.

-The script creates a time-stamped folder in the model run directory and sets that as the new model run directory, copies the analysis settings JSON file into the run directory and creates the following folder structure
+The script copies the analysis settings JSON file to the model run directory and sets up the following folder structure inside

 ::